-The study team will collect a whole blood or buccal swab sample from the participant during the inperson baseline visit, or ship the buccal swab kit to the participant's home if the baseline visit is performed virtually.
+The study team will collect primarily whole blood or secondarily a saliva, or buccal swab sample from the participant during the in-person baseline visit, or ship a sample collection kit (i.e. primarily whole blood or, secondarily, saliva or buccal swab) to the participant's home if the baseline visit is performed remotely.